Introduction to Embeddings at Cohere

 PYTHON

 However we recommend being explicit about the embedding type(s).
-To specify an embedding type, pass one of the types from the list above in as list containing a string:
+To specify an embedding types, pass one of the types from the list above in as list containing a string:

 PYTHON